AlgoMaster Logo

 We need to remove the nth node from the end of a singly linked list.
 If the list has 5 nodes and n = 2, we remove the 4th node (0-indexed: position 3), which is the second from the end.

-The challenge with singly linked lists is that we can't traverse backward.
-So "nth from the end" isn't as simple as indexing from the back.
-We need to figure out which node that is by traversing forward.
-And to actually remove a node, we need a pointer to the node before it so we can rewire the next pointer.
+The challenge with singly linked lists is that we cannot traverse backward.
+So "nth from the end" cannot be reached by indexing from the back.
+We have to identify that node by traversing forward.
+And to remove a node, we need a pointer to the node before it so we can rewire the next pointer.

-There's also a tricky edge case: when n equals the length of the list, we're removing the head itself.
-This requires special handling since there's no node before the head, unless we use a dummy node trick.
+One edge case needs care: when n equals the length of the list, we are removing the head itself.
+There is no node before the head, so this needs separate handling unless we add a dummy node in front of the head.

 Key Constraints: